 Please note that the airline must be responsible for the flight cancellation in order for you to make a claim.
 In the event of a flight cancellation due to 'extraordinary circumstances', you are not entitled to any compensation.

 80% of passengers are not aware of their rights when their flight is cancelled.
 Only a fraction - about 5% - of affected passengers manage to enforce their claims independently, as the airlines often exploit the ignorance of passengers to avoid payments.

 MYFLYRIGHT, the experts for passenger rights, aim to put an end to this injustice.
 With MYFLYRIGHT you can check if you have a claim for compensation for free.
 If you wish, MYFLYRIGHT will pursue your case against the airline without any cost risk.
 Only in successful cases is a service fee of 25% plus VAT charged, saving the passenger time and stress.
+If we have to engage our external lawyers, we charge a surcharge of 10%.
 In some cases, an immediate pay-out of your claim is provided, where the compensation is paid after the receipt of documents within 24 hours.
 With an immediate pay-out, a commission of 35% plus VAT is applied.

 Flight cancellation: Compensation overview

 Fortunately, when your flight is cancelled there are regulations in place to ensure you get the compensation you deserve.
 The amount you receive depends on several factors, including flight distance and route, when you were notified by the airline about the cancellation, plus - if an alternative flight was chosen - whether it falls within the legal time limit enforced on the airline.
 Passengers should note that this compensation is in addition to the services that the airline must offer in certain cases.